justirma/coffeebrewed/content/_index.md

 - Conducted a number of customer discovery and research sessions
 - Applied Human Interaction Design principles and design thinking to products and systems
 - Formed resources around maintaining healthy remote work environments
-- Consistently try to connect underrepresnted and Latinx folks in tech
+- Consistently try to connect underrepresented and Latinx folks in tech
 - Using my Psychology degree in my day-to-day as a PM and consultant (which is great because that tuition was EXPENSIVE….)
 - Oh!
 I also rock climb, play guitar and make Youtube videos when I’m not deep in tech